 This year will see St Michael's Mount celebrate the 60th anniversary of its gift to the National Trust.
-We intend to celebrate this unique partnership in a very special way and will be announcing further details on this very soon, so do keep checking back for further details.
+We intend to celebrate this unique partnership with a spectacular firework display and will be announcing further details on this very soon, so do keep checking back for further details.

 Village Walks & Talks